MKTCLounge/MKTCLounge.github.io/index.md

 II.
 RANKING SYSTEM

-A. Once a staff member has seen your account, you will be placed into one of the following ranks.[/SIZE]
+A. Once a staff member has seen your account, you will be placed into one of the following ranks.

 i.
 Everyone starts off at 750 MMR (Iron), but existing players will start at a Placement MMR.​